Why did you start the blog?

 I do give opinions on where I think some product areas are heading.
-Generally the general direction is guessable BUT THE TIMING IS NOT – although several other people prod me in the right direction from time-to-time.
+Generally, the approximate direction is guessable BUT THE TIMING IS NOT – although several other people prod me in the right direction from time-to-time.
 This is the fun bit for me of the blog.

 What about new products

 If some company releases information into the public domain before they intended to then people will often comment on that on forums and blogs.
 I never ‘break’ leaked information despite what you might think.
 But once it’s public domain, it’s fair game.
 Sorry, that’s the internet, you can’t stop it except by controlling your own staff and processes properly.

 Sometimes I am lucky enough to have access to products prior to announcement days where the company would like a review to coincide with the launch.
 THAT is precisely the thing I am most interested in doing.